 - Loan modification.

-Banks have their regulations.
+Banks have their own regulations.
 They are free to apply their so-called criteria to every forbearance case.
 We had received information from our clients where banks have denied their request for a forbearance extension just because their mortgages were not current.

-We have found out that a big percentage of these rejected loan extensions were mortgage loans non-federally backed, some of them were 3 to 6 months forbearance plan, but at the end of this period, their servers denied the plan extension without further explanation.
-Because of that, many of them are at risk of foreclosure, and others are in the process already.
+We couldn’t certify this information because the loan servicers reported by our clients did not answer questions about rejections.
+We have found out that a significant percentage of these rejected loan extensions were mortgage loans non-federally backed.
+Some of them were 3 to 6 months forbearance plan, but their servers denied the plan extension without further explanation at the end of this period.
+As a result, many of them are at risk of foreclosure, and others are in the process already.

-Contacting Your Mortgage Loan Servicer.
+Contacting Your Mortgage Loan Servicer

-In Portland and across the nation, there are hundreds of reports of misinformation given to homeowners.
+In Oregon and across the nation, there are hundreds of reports of misinformation given to homeowners.
 The lack of information or erroneous ones has caused damage to homeowners and independent landlords affected by the crisis.

 This owner spent days trying to prove that his allegations from previous contacts with his lender were true and that he was approved for a forbearance relief plan.
 Unfortunately, he was unsuccessful because he had nothing in writing as proof.
 The lender suggested he pay the missing payments in full, or a foreclosure process would be his fate.

-If you are currently in default or think you will because you are concerned about making your mortgage payments, contact your lender to discuss your options and steps to resolve the problem.
+If you are currently in default or think you will because you are concerned about your mortgage payments, contact your lender to discuss your options and steps to resolve the problem.
 Remember to file and document all communications you have with them.
 We can help you.
 Having a trusted and knowledgeable professional like us on your side is essential and could be the determining factor in helping you with your home needs.

 Your equity can increase in two ways.
 As you pay down your mortgage, the amount of equity in your home will rise.
 Your equity will also increase if the value of your home jumps.
-Your equity can fall too if your home’s value drops at a rate faster than the speed at which you are paying down your mortgage’s principal balance.
+Your equity can fall, too, if your home’s value drops at a rate faster than the speed at which you are paying down your mortgage’s principal balance.
 An economic crisis can produce a fall in the real estate market, dropping home prices dramatically.

 These factors combination has made increased properties’ value by more than 20%.
 Unexpectedly, the coronavirus pandemic brought substantial capital gains to homeowners.
 The pandemic has brought lost jobs, lack of income, and economic problems to the same homeowners at the same time.